 - 1. All assessments of target attribute state must have regard to the foreseeable impacts of climate change. - 2.
-All target attribute states must either maintain or improve the attribute state from baseline: - a) to meet or exceed national bottom lines (except in the case of naturally occurring processes); and - b) to either: - i. maintain the baseline state where the relevant environmental outcome(s) is already been achieved (including clause 2a); or - ii. improve upon the baseline state where this is not considered to achieve the relevant environmental outcome(s). - 3.
-When identifying and assessing target attribute states, identify the actions/approaches/ mitigations that would be required to achieve improvements at each NOF band. - 4.
-Using best available information, ensure that an identified target attribute state is achievable within the timeframe set in the long-term vision and where the timeframe of a draft long-term vision may be unreasonable or unachievable, identify alternative options that may require incorporation into the draft long-term vision. - 5.
-Where an attribute state is unlikely to meet the vision and environmental outcomes within 10 years, or where significant short-term gain can be achieved, support the target attribute state with interim targets (no more than 10-year timeframes).
+All target attribute states must either maintain or improve the attribute state from baseline: - a) to meet or exceed national bottom lines (except in the case of naturally occurring processes1); and - b) to either: - i. maintain the baseline state where the relevant environmental outcome(s) is already being achieved (including clause 2(a)); or - ii. improve upon the baseline state where this is not considered to achieve the relevant environmental outcome(s). - 3.
+When identifying and assessing target attribute states, identify all actions/approaches/ mitigations that would be required to achieve improvements at each NOF band. - 4.
+Using best available information, ensure that an identified target attribute state is achievable within the timeframe set in the long-term vision.
+Where the timeframe of a draft long-term vision may be unreasonable or unachievable, identify alternative options to inform the draft long-term vision. - 5.
+Where an attribute state is unlikely to meet the vision and environmental outcomes within 10 years, or where significant short term gain can be achieved, support the target attribute state with interim targets (no more than 10-year timeframes).